-To this day, has survived the twelfth century central nave of the abbey’s church, however shorter than the original one by two bays from the east.
-Unfortunately, the side aisles have been rebuilt, the church chancel, transepts and the central tower have also not preserved.
-In the form of a ruin, the chapter house has survived, unfortunately without vaults, which due to neglect have collapsed at the end of the eighteenth century.
-There are also relics of the eastern monastery range.
-The ruins are owned by the County Council and open to the public.
+To this day has survived the twelfth century central nave of the abbey’s church, however shorter than the original one by two bays from the east.
+Unfortunately, the side aisles have been rebuilt, and the chancel, transept and the central tower have not preserved.
+In the form of a ruin there is the chapter house, now without the vault that collapsed due to neglect at the end of the 18th century, but with a preserved central pillar.
+There are also visible relics of the eastern wing of the claustrum, adjacent to the chapter house, and annex in the south-east.